 Common Career Mistakes and How to Avoid Them

-Are you trying everything to progress the status of your career without success?
-Have you ever considered what the reason is for why your friend or colleague is promoted while you are stuck in the same job?
-The truth is, most of us commit common blunders in our work that slow down progress.
-Continue reading to learn about the mistakes we make and how to prevent them.
+Are you doing everything possible to improve your career without success?
+Have you ever wondered what the reason is for why your friend or colleague is promoted while you’re stuck in the same spot?
+It’s true that a lot of us commit common blunders in our careers that stagnate progress.
+Continue reading to learn about the mistakes we make and how they can be avoided.

 Key Takeaways

-- The development of strong networks could lead to more opportunities to work and progress in your career.
+- Building strong networks can open doors to more opportunities to work and progress in your career.

-- Look into mentoring, continuing education and transferable skill set Training to keep your skills competitive.
+- Look into mentoring, continuing education and transferable skills development to remain competitive.

 - Negativity is not acceptable in any work environment.